 What is needed is a positive paradigm shift.
 In Einstein’s words, “We shall require a substantially new manner of thinking if mankind is to survive.”

-True, grieving over a sentimental boy-meets-girl story is less challenging than facing up to our deepest fears first hand.
+True, grieving over a sentimental boy-meets-girl story is less challenging than facing up to our deepest faults and fears first hand.
 We are ready to weep for fictional characters when what we’re really crying about is our own inevitable demise.
 The problem with projection, however, is that shedding tears doesn’t change the facts.

 It might well be that emotional romance stories are part of the diversionary media noise being generated to distract away from and cover up impending real life dangers.
 In the meantime, I am still writing away, like Green going “Marco, Marco, Marco.”